Kilkenny: 056 778 6882 | Dublin: 01 525 2181 | Carlow: 059 918 6728

 Since then, the vast number of additions, features and new implementations have ensured Teams’ place as ‘King of the Remote Business Comms’.
 That may feel like a sweeping statement, and we know that not all businesses are alike, as we discussed in our recent blog: Business Telephony: Which option is best for your business?

 Although mainly used as an alternative to email communications, especially for internal conversations, Microsoft Teams provides all the standard communication features needed – chat, call, including video calling, conferencing and even showing your availability.
-What’s more, it’s simple to access too.
-Just login with your Microsoft 365 account on any compatible device with an internet connection wherever you are.
-The same can’t be said of the humble desk phone.
+Meaning the needs of your team are taken care of when remote working with Microsoft Teams.

 Alongside that, it provides the ability to send instant messages, GIFS & emojis, along with sharing and collectively collaborating on documents, spreadsheets and files.
 Users can also access, share (with defined permissions) and edit all files within the SharePoint environment, allowing trackable worldwide collaboration.